Finland's Universal Basic Income Called 'Useless' By Trade Union Economist

 If people become indifferent to unemployment, trade unions have no reason to exist anymore.

+Money is simply a fabricated conduit.
+Trying to understand social matters by focusing on accounting is like trying to understand a microprocessor by focusing on electricity.

+What matters is whether those capable of feeding/clothing/sheltering/etc the world's population are willing to do that, and secondarily whether any practical path to transition (through any resource constraints) to a system those people find satisfactory exists.
+This depends on a number of factors, many of which transcend economics, an

-Re: Trade union fighting for survival (Score:1)
+Re: Trade union fighting for survival (Score:4, Insightful)

-People will not become "indifferent to employment", and their rights in the workplace will still matter.
-Basic income is a replacement of social welfare, not of the workplace.
+Basic income is automation itself.
+It cuts lots of jobs.
+With current welfare you'll need a lot of clerks to evaluate conditions of those who apply for welfare and make a decisions.
+And even if those who apply are too poor to bribe officials, these officials can exersize power over them and feel theirselves significant.

+With basic income you' ll need only one computer which would send checks around based on census data.

 Useless?
 That article.
 (Score:5, Insightful)